 Once you have sanded over the entire piece, clean and wipe down all surfaces thoroughly with Windex or another ammonia-based cleaner.
 Make sure you have removed all the dust from the surface.
 Dust will make it difficult for primer and paint to adhere.

 I always use a good oil-based primer like Rustoleum’s Cover Stain.
 You can roll, brush on or spray the primer one.
 Spraying primer out of a can is the pricier way to go, but it also goes a little quickly and works well for priming beveled edges and detail that might be difficult to roll or brush.

 Once the primer is ready for recoating (check the back of the can for the time on this), add one more layer of primer.
 Some projects only need one coat.
 The kitchen table gets hammered and it needs two coats of primer.
 Take a minute after the primer is all dry and look for imperfections, rough spots, drips, etc and sand those smooth.

 6. Clean Again

 Wipe down any spots that were sanded after priming.
 Don’t skip this step!
 It seems unneeded but tiny particles of sanded wood covered in paint become big clumps and will result in a bumpy texture.

 7. Paint (3+ coats)

 Now you can roll, brush or spray your latex paint on.
-Make sure to let the first coat full dry before applying the second coat.
+Make sure to let the first coat fully dry before applying the second coat.
 Your first coat should be very thin!
 Almost where you can see the wood underneath.
 Check for blemishes after the 1st coat and sand those down before applying the second coat of paint.
 These coats should be THIN.
 Three thin coats are the same amount of paint as one thick coat, but the three will have dried and hardened, creating a more durable table in the long run.

 8. Clear Coat